ramachandra357/tweetable/readme.txt

 == Changelog ==

+= Version 1.0.9 =
+Fix for the "You do not have sufficient permissions to access this page" error when trying to run the installer under WordPress 2.8.1.

 = Version 1.0.8 =
 The 1.0.7 update didn't go over properly.
 Missing files, stuff like that.
 1.0.8 should fix any problems.